-Tropical Depression could move into Gulf this weekend - Port Arthur News
+UPDATED: Tropical Depression could move into Gulf by early next week - Port Arthur News

 The National Hurricane Center is monitoring a weather system Friday that could balloon to a Tropical Depression near Cuba this weekend.

-A broad area of low pressure located near Grand Cayman Island is producing a large area of showers and thunderstorms mainly east and south of the center.
+Satellite images and radar data indicate the broad area of low pressure located just west of Grand Cayman Island is gradually becoming better defined.

-This system beaome much better organized since Thursday, weather officials said, and a tropical depression could form during the next couple of days while the low moves slowly toward the northwest.
+Environmental conditions appear conducive for further development, and a tropical depression will likely form during the next day or two while the low drifts toward the northwest.

-It has a 50 percent chance of formation during the next 48 hours and a 60 percent chance during the next five days.
+It has a 70 percent chance of formation during the next 48 hours and five days.

-This system is anticipated to move near western Cuba this weekend and move slowly across the southeastern Gulf of Mexico by early next week.
+The system could move near western Cuba by Sunday and move slowly across the southeastern Gulf of Mexico by early next week.

 BREAST CANCER SURVIVOR: External affairs manager aces recovery plans, finds ‘happy’ place after 3 bouts

-Note: UPDATED: Tropical Depression could move into Gulf by early next week